Manuel Maldonado

-Manuel Maldonado Vargas (born 5 October 1999) is a Venezuelan racing driver currently racing in the European Le Mans Series for United Autosports.
+Manuel Maldonado Vargas (born 5 October 1999) is a Venezuelan racing driver who last competed in the European Le Mans Series for United Autosports.
 He is the cousin of former Formula One driver Pastor Maldonado.

 Early career

 Maldonado in the paddock at the Brands Hatch British F3 round in 2019.

 Italian F4

 Maldonado's first experience in single seaters was in Italian F4 in 2016.
 He drove alongside Leonard Hoogenboom for the Cram Motorsport team; a lackluster first year in Italian F4 saw Maldonado fail to score any points and record a best result of 12th at Adria.